 GLOBAL MARKETS-Stocks gain on preliminary U.S.-China trade deal, oil rises

-Global stock markets rallied on Monday, lifting Wall Street's three major indexes and a global gauge of equity performance to record highs after a preliminary U.S.-China trade deal pointed to stronger global growth, helping to drive up oil prices.
+Global stock markets rallied on Monday, lifting Wall Street's three major indexes and a global gauge of equity performance to record highs, after a preliminary U.S.-China trade deal pointed to stronger world growth, helping to drive up oil prices.

-A pan-European index also hit a record high and the landslide election victory last week by British Prime Minister Boris Johnson pushed the benchmark FTSE 100 to its biggest single-day gain in more than three years.
-Chinese stocks rose to a six-week closing high as investors cheered the trade deal and growth in China's industrial and retail sectors beat expectations in November.
+The pan-European STOXX 600 index also hit a record high and the landslide election victory last week by British Prime Minister Boris Johnson pushed the benchmark FTSE 100 to its biggest single-day gain in almost a year.
+Chinese stocks rose to a six-week closing high as investors cheered last week's trade deal and growth in China's industrial and retail sectors beat expectations in November.

 But gold held steady and the dollar eased as investors sought clarity on the deal's fine print.
 "It's good news but we can't celebrate yet," said Mark Mobius, founding partner of Mobius Capital Partners and former executive chairman of the Templeton Emerging Markets Group.

-"This agreement is dependent on the degree to which the Chinese comply.
-This conversation will continue as there's so many issues," Mobius said.
-The "phase one" deal suspended a threatened round of U.S. tariffs on $156 billion of Chinese imports that was scheduled to take effect on Sunday.
+The "phase one" deal will double U.S. exports to China and has been "absolutely completed," Larry Kudlow, director of the National Economic Council, told Fox News Channel.
+The deal suspended a threatened round of U.S. tariffs on $156 billion of Chinese exports that was scheduled to take effect on Sunday.
 The United States also agreed to halve the tariff rate, to 7.5%, on $120 billion worth of Chinese goods.

+Britain's FTSE 100 surged 2.25% in the largest single-day gain since late December 2018, while the midcap FTSE 250 index surged 1.9% to hit a new all-time high.
+Domestically-focused stocks benefited from the British election euphoria, with banking heavyweights Lloyds, Barclays and RBS jumping between 3.7% and 5.5%.

-Oil prices rose, supported by the announcement of an initial U.S.-China trade deal.
-Brent crude oil futures were up 25 cents to $65.47 a barrel, while West Texas Intermediate crude gained 11 cents to $60.18 a barrel.
+Oil prices edged higher on hopes energy demand will benefit from the U.S.-China trade deal, but prices remained below Friday's three-month highs.
+Brent crude oil futures settled up 12 cents to $65.34 a barrel, while West Texas Intermediate crude gained 14 cents to settle at $60.21 a barrel.

-U.S. Treasury yields rose as traders took an optimistic view of a preliminary U.S.-China trade deal and its impact on growth.
-Benchmark 10-year notes last fell 19/32 in price to yield 1.8853%.
+U.S. Treasury yields rose as traders took an optimistic view of the preliminary U.S.-China trade deal and its impact on growth.
+Benchmark 10-year notes fell 20/32 in price to yield 1.8888%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)